Comfort Dog Program

 Bruno Appearances

-Bruno loves people.
-Interact with him whenever you see him across campus, or at these upcoming appearances:
+Bruno loves TU!
+You can interact with him whenever you see him on campus, or at these upcoming events:

-Appearances may be interrupted if there is a TUPD call for service.
-When a campus community member is in need, he goes there first!
+Bruno's appearances may be interrupted if there is a TUPD call for service.
+Campus community safety is our priority!

 Supporting the TU Community